-Mary Jane Kelly was an enigmatic figure, with a mostly unverified story.
-What was clear: the horrifying nature of her murder.
+Mary Jane Kelly was an enigmatic figure with a mostly unverified story.
+What was clear, though, was the horrifying nature of her murder.

 Mary Jane Kelly’s Murky Begginings

 Much of the information on Mary Jane Kelly’s background comes from Joseph Barnett, her most recent lover before her death.
 Barnett’s tale of Kelly’s life came from what she told him directly, making him the informant for most of what’s known about her.
 But based on the various aliases she went by (Ginger, Black Mary, Fair Emma) and lack of documented records supporting her claims, Kelly isn’t a particularly reliable source on her own life.